pierrick-marie/simple-js-gallery/README.md

 </section>
 ```

-6. Add your images in section *#simple-js-gallery* according to the examples
+Add your images in section *#simple-js-gallery* according to the examples

+### 4. Optional: Customize the gallery

-7. Position and size your gallery with CSS: open **simple-gallery.css** and modify the following properties
+To change position and size of your gallery with CSS open **simple-gallery.css** and modify the following properties

 ```css
 /**